wangzhe3224/DRY/readme.md

 This about good coding practices to build larger and maintainable software.

 TODO:
+- [ ] Service-oriental
+- [ ] Distributed system

 ### "Low-level" Stuff of Computers

 This is about understanding how computer works in a details way.
 Coding in general is about high level abstractions.

 - [ ] Operating Systems
+- [ ] Compiler
 - [ ] Networking
-- [ ] Databases
+- [x] Databases

 ## References